Thecoolwolf2017/nuclearesOA-API/README.md

 The sender prints `API SYNC OK` on successful uploads, followed by command execution summaries (e.g., `CMD[abc123] OK Start condenser pump`).
 Errors are logged to the console and retried after the poll interval.

+- The sender also mirrors the game's `WEBSERVER_LIST_VARIABLES_JSON` output inside the telemetry payload (`_meta.webserver_catalog`).
+Command requests are validated against that list before they hit the plant, so unsupported variable names fail fast with a descriptive error.

 ### Command queue semantics

 Commands queued through `/api/commands` follow this structure: